DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/virtual-scrolling.md

 A virtual table supports other Grid features (filtering, sorting, etc.).

-If you show a Detail Row, you have to specify it's height depending on its contents using the `TableRowDetail` plugin's `rowHeight` property to provide correct Grid rendering.
+If you show a Detail Row, you have to specify its height depending on its contents using the `TableRowDetail` plugin's `rowHeight` property to provide the correct Grid rendering.

 .embedded-demo(virtual-scrolling/integration-with-other-plugins)